AnubisSec/anubissec.github.io/_posts/2019-02-16-Giddy-HackTheBox-WriteUp.md

 Abusing xp_dirtree
 ------------------

 Now let's use this procedure to our advantage.
 So we have a somewhat working shell using `xp_cmdshell` and we know that we can execute this other xp procedure to list out directories.
 We should remember too that SMB is active on this box as well, so this will be our way to gather credentials.
-On Windows, when you try to access a network share, you treat it as a directory you access.
+On Windows, when you try to access a network share, you treat it as a directory just as on your local box.
 See where this is going...?

-So on a Windows machine, you press Ctl+r and type in `\\<HostToConnectTo\DirectoryToAccess` and if you have the proper permissions, you'll connect to that network share.
+So on a Windows machine, you press Ctl+r and type in `\\<HostToConnectTo>\<DirectoryToAccess>` and if you have the proper permissions, you'll connect to that network share.
 And the way that permissions are checked, is that Windows sends NTLM authentication to the remote host to see if that user has access to that share or not.

 So what would happen if we host our own SMB server, use the `xp_dirtree` procedure to connect back to our malicious server, and we collect the credentials sent to us?
 Let's see below: